 You might be tempted to use any impressive number you find.
 However, that’s not the best way to go!
 Think about the lead time you will have – or the amount of time you will need to fulfill an order.
 You need to be relevant to your competition.

 Similarly, you need to carry out an initial investigation into the market, which you need to write in the market analysis section.
-More importantly, all the analysis that you carry out needs to be applied to your business model.
+More importantly, all the analyses that you carry out need to be applied to your business model.

 Anything you include in your market section should be completely relevant to your business.
 For instance, let’s say you want to sell sports shoes.
 Now, quoting the market value of the whole footwear industry is not relevant for your business.